slimshelly/curly-chainsaw/README.md

 # curly-chainsaw
-a vue framework test project
+- a vue framework test project: an attempt to clone https://concreteislands.cargo.site/, built with vue components.
+- in the future, I hope to adapt this repo into a website to document my woodworking projects.

 ## Project setup
 ```